Anton04/MQTT-Stage/README.md

 MQTT Stage produces and acts on MQTT messages by running a number of user defined or predefined python scripts.

 The scipts are divided into two types, actors and reactors.
-An ancotor script runns continously and produces MQTT scrips based om some hardware or webresource that it is connected to.
+An actor script runns continously and produces MQTT scrips based om some hardware or webresource that it is connected to.
 An reactor is triggered to run each time a specific event is recieved.

 In hte MQTT stage directory there are three directories.
 One the actor directory the reactor directory and the topics directory.
 Whenever a new topic is recived over MQTT a folder path mathing the topic is created inside topics.